remix-run/remix-website/data/posts/server-components.md

 ## Wrappers

 Anything involved with data loading and server components **can't be used as-is**.
-The tiny demo [has three wrappers][react-packages] of normal things (`fetch`, `fs`, `prisma`) to accomodate React's new features.
+The tiny demo [has three wrappers][react-packages] of normal things (`fetch`, `fs`, `prisma`) to accommodate React's new features.

 On a personal level, this is the [exact thing][ember-firebase] Michael and I ran away from when we came to React.
 When we got to React, we said "set state" and it was done.
 It didn't matter what other libraries we brought to the party, they didn't need to be plugged-in to React.

-It might be easy to justify this API by thinking that there are only so many data libs that people will use.
-But it's not just data packages that need to be wrapped.
+It's not just data packages that need to be wrapped either.
 It's any server side API that is asynchronous 😟.
-This demo used `marked`, `sanitize-html` and `excerpts`.
-Lucky for the demo, those are all synchronous.
-But there are asynchronous markdown libraries and sanitization functions.
-Most of the time an asynchronous API is faster so that's what most modern utilities use.
+This demo used `marked`, `sanitize-html` and `excerpts`, which are all synchronous.
+But there are asynchronous markdown libraries and sanitization functions out there.
+Most of the time an asynchronous API is faster.
 Had the demo picked one of those, the package json would look something like this:

 ```json
 {